-Downwind, we strongly recommend using a boomvang/preventer for better control of the roach on the mainsail and also so the mainsail does not chafe too hard on the leeward side stay.
+Downwind, we strongly recommend using a boomvang/preventer for better control of the roach on the mainsail and, so the mainsail does not chafe too hard on the leeward side stay.

-REEFING THE MAINSAIL:
+REEFING THE MAINSAIL

 Check the lazy jack line is secured in its cleat on the SB side of the boom (works also as topping lift).
-To reef the mainsail, you loosen first the mainsail sheet and thereafter the main halyard and it is recommended to mark on the main halyard where "reef 1" and where reef 2 has to be locked or fixed on the rope clutch (Constickter).
+To reef the mainsail, you loosen first the mainsail sheet and thereafter the main halyard and it is recommended to mark on the main halyard where 'reef 1' and where 'reef 2' must be locked or fixed on the rope clutch (Constrictor).
 The main halyard is loosened/opened and released to its mark, and the reef line is pulled hard so that the reefing block by the luff is approx. 15 cm = 6" above the boom.

 IMPORTANT - when reefing the mainsail, continue upwind by the genoa, and ease off first completely the main sheet, then the main halyard is loosened till the mark reef 1 and then you pull the line reef 1 which is marked on port jammer/clutch.
 This line will then automatically reef the luff first and then the leach.
 Same procedure applies to reef 2 and the reverse when reefing out.
-After each reef the sail can to be "packed" with chock cords for less wind resistance, not a must.
+After each reef the sail can be 'packed' with chock cords for less wind resistance, not a must.